-MALS complications include long-term pain, especially after meals, which can lead to a fear of eating and significant weight loss.
-The pain and related depression or anxiety can greatly impact your quality of life.
-Because MALS symptoms may be vague and mimic other conditions, it may take some time to get an accurate diagnosis.
+MALS complications include long-term pain, especially after meals.
+The pain can lead to a fear of eating and significant weight loss.
+The pain and related depression or anxiety can greatly impact quality of life.
+MALS symptoms may be vague and can mimic other conditions.
+It may take some time to get an accurate diagnosis.

 There's no specific test to diagnose MALS.
-Your doctor will carefully examine you and ask questions about your symptoms and health history.
-The physical exam is often normal in people with MALS.
-Bloodwork and imaging tests help your doctor rule out other causes of stomach pain.
+Your health care provider will carefully examine you and ask questions about your symptoms and health history.
+Bloodwork and imaging tests help your provider rule out other causes of stomach pain.

 Tests used to rule out other conditions and diagnose MALS may include:

 Surgery is the only treatment option for MALS.
 The most common procedure is called median arcuate ligament release, or median arcuate ligament decompression.
-It's usually done as an open surgery but sometimes can be done as a minimally invasive (laparoscopic or robotic) procedure.
+It's usually done as an open surgery.
+Sometimes it can be done as a minimally invasive (laparoscopic or robotic) procedure.

-While you're under general anesthesia, a surgeon divides the median arcuate ligament and network of nerves in the stomach area (celiac plexus).
-Doing so provides more room for the artery, restores blood flow and relieves pressure on the nerves.
+While you're under general anesthesia, a surgeon splits the median arcuate ligament and network of nerves in the stomach area (celiac plexus).
+Doing so provides more room for the artery.
+It restores blood flow and relieves pressure on the nerves.

 Some people with MALS may need an open surgery to repair or replace a blocked celiac artery and fully restore blood flow (revascularization).